pkprotoplasm/greedierbutt/README.md

 # Greedierbutt
-This is a repository containing all of the code of the greedierbutt.com website.
+This is a repository containing all of the code of the [greedierbutt.com](https://www.greedierbutt.com) website.

 The frontend is written in python using the flask framework.
 The database is stored in MariaDB/MySQL.
 The backend is built with the celery job management framework, which will call APIs and update database rows asynchronously.

+## Website Errors or Suggestions
+This code is used to drive the [greedierbutt.com](https://www.greedierbutt.com) website.
+If you've encountered an error or have suggestions to improve the website, please [submit an Issue on GitHub](https://github.com/pkprotoplasm/greedierbutt/issues).

 ## How to use this repository
 Check the files out to your local machine.
 While the code uses python, some of it assumes a Linux or other Unix-like machine is the host.